nagyistoce/hypothesis-dom-anchor-core/README.md

 This document describes the concepts, components and processes making up the DOM Anchoring Framework.

+### High-level summary.

+We are are trying to describe `segments` of `documents` by sets of `selectors`, in order to be able to anchor some `payloads` to specific parts (a.k.a. `segments`) of the `document`.

+There are two main directions: in the first, we start with a `segment`, and end up with a set of `selectors`.
+In the second, we start with a set of `selectors`, and end up with an `anchor`, which encapsulates the results of our attempts to determine where the wanted `segment` of the `document` might be, based on the informatino stored in the selectors`.
+The `anchors` are made visible to the user by using `highlights`.

+We can simultaneously support different types of `anchors`, indicated by different types `highlights`.
+We can support different types of documents (a.k.a. `platforms`) by different `document access strategies`.
+We can use many different `selector creators` to capture various pieces of information about the segments in different `selector` types, and we can have many different `anchoring strategies` to try to reconstruct the location of the `segment` based on the information captured in the `selectors`.
+Also, we can have different `highlighter engines`, capable of rendering `highlights` for different types of `anchors`.

+Some of the `documents` are composed of multiple `pages`.
+In those cases, we have to dynamically render and remove the `highlights` for the `anchors`, as the pages are rendered / removed by the `platform`.
+(For example, pdf.js, which uses lazy rendering for the pages.)

+All of this is managed by the `anchoring manager`, which interacts with the client code, and the various pluggable components (`document access strategies`, `selector creators`, `anchoring strategies`, `highlighter engines`), and manages the various data objects ('payloads', `documents`, `pages`, `segments`, `selectors`, `anchors`, `highlights`.)

 ### Passive components

+#### Payload

+Any object that we want to anchor to a document.
+These are passed in by client code, and are stored together with the `anchor` created for them, for the convenience of the client code.

+A `payload` might have more than one `ports`, and therefore more than one `anchors`.

 #### Document

-This concept represent the document we are currently working with, in the given lifecycle of the DOM anchoring framework.
+The document we are currently working with, in the given lifecycle of the DOM anchoring framework.

 The framework itself does not do any kind of identification of the document.

 In theory, we could work over any kind of document, but in practice, there are some modules which are tied to the DOM.
-(Fortunately, not in the core itself.)
+(Fortunately, not in the core library itself.)

+The documents are usually presented to the user by rendering them into HTML, the this rendered form is not the document itself.

+When speaking of the document, we mean the underlying data structure, not the generated HTML representation.

 Currently supported document types are
  * Generic HTML documents
- * PDF documents rendered using PDF.js
+ * PDF documents rendered using PDF.js (via the dom-anchor-pdfjs module)

-Later we plan to support scribd, and google docs, ans several others formats, too.
+Later we plan to support scribd, and google docs, and several others formats, too.

 #### Page

-A `page` is a piece of the `document` which is rendered at the same time.
+A `page` is a piece of the `document` which is known to be rendered into HTML at the same time.

 A static HTML page is simply handled as a one-page document.